 As part of Conagra Brands' site-specific sustainability targets including reducing water use per pound of production, our manufacturing facility has implemented equipment upgrades in recent years to improve water monitoring and reduce usage.
+In 2021, this site implemented a leak detection program that is expected to save 9 million gallons of water per year.

-The cost of response includes the capital investments in process, improved monitoring, and equipment upgrades made at this facility in order to implement water conservation projects.
+The cost of response includes the capital investments in process, improved monitoring, and equipment upgrades made at this facility in recent years in order to implement water conservation projects.

-United States of America Sacramento River - San Joaquin River
+United States of America

+Sacramento River - San Joaquin River